 Constitution Class Explorer – 2018 Project

 The Constitution Class Explorer is my latest, and hopefully final version of an USS Enterprise design.
 It has been an interesting challenge taking details from the various incarnations of the USS Enterprise and integrating them into a design aesthetic that reflects my personal tastes.
 It is a low-key, somewhat retro, and almost abstract design whose main influence is the USS Enterprise from the original TV series.
 I am proud to say that I modeled the entire hull myself and used just a few detailing parts from other artists.
-As of the start of 2019, the set of deck plans begun in mid-2018 is about 50% finished.
-I have hopes of finishing the deck plans by the end of 2019.
-Once these deck plans are finished, the Venerable Class shown below will be removed from the website.
+As of the middle of 2020, the set of colorized deck schematics is about 50% finished.

 I envision the Constitution Class Explorer as the largest example of long-range, long-duration exploration vessels that form the core of Star Fleet.
 In the era of the Constitution class, they are the flagships of the fleet.
 In this alternate Star Fleet, ship types do not use the naval inspired categories that most fan artists employ.
 The bulk of the fleet is composed of various classes of small Surveyors performing scouting missions supplemented by a modest number of Patrollers serving on military missions.